notes-for-computer-science/discrete-math/content/index.md

 ---
-title: Note for Discrete Math for Computer Science
+title: Notes for Discrete Math for Computer Science
 ---

 > [!Warning] Note: